GeForce RTX 50 series

 The GeForce RTX 50 series of consumer graphics cards is the successor of Nvidia's GeForce 40 series.
-Announced at CES 2025, it debuted with the release of the RTX 5080 and RTX 5090 in January 2025.
-It is based on Nvidia's Blackwell architecture featuring Nvidia RTX's fourth-generation RT cores for hardware-accelerated real-time ray tracing, and fifth-generation deep-learning-focused Tensor Cores.
+Announced at CES 2025, it debuted with the release of the RTX 5070, RTX 5080 and RTX 5090 in January 2025.
+It is based on Nvidia's Blackwell architecture featuring Nvidia RTX's fourth-generation RT cores for hardware-accelerated real-time ray tracing, and fifth-generation deep learning–focused Tensor Cores.
 The GPUs are manufactured by TSMC on a custom 4N process node.

 Background

 In March 2024, Nvidia announced the Blackwell architecture for its datacenter products.
-Like Ampere, the architecture is shared by consumer and datacenter products rather than having distinct architectures released simultaneously like Ada Lovelace for consumers and Hopper for datacenter.
+Like Ampere, the architecture is shared by consumer and data center products rather than having distinct architectures released simultaneously like Ada Lovelace for consumers and Hopper for datacenter.

-At the Game Awards in December 2024, a cinematic trailer for The Witcher IV was shown which had been pre-rendered on an "unannounced Nvidia GeForce RTX GPU".
+At the Game Awards in December 2024, a cinematic trailer for The Witcher IV was shown that had been pre-rendered on an "unannounced Nvidia GeForce RTX GPU".
 This was assumed to be an upcoming GeForce RTX 50 series GPU.
 Following the RTX 50 series announcement, Nvidia confirmed that the trailer was "pre-rendered in Unreal Engine 5 on a GeForce RTX 5090".
 Later in the same month, it was reported that Nvidia had begun stockpiling GeForce RTX 50 series units in U.S. warehouses due to a threatened 10% import tariff and 60% tariff on Chinese imports that Donald Trump promised in his re-election campaign.